-Building on existing services the government is progressing the following actions:
+Building on existing services the government is progressing the following initial actions 2020-2022.

-Initial actions 2020-2022 Links Responsibility Support young people who live with significant disability to access work experience while still at school Youth Employment Action Plan Ministry of Social Development (This action involves access to employment services that work alongside the young person with families, schools and employers) + Ministry of Education Start career building support including whānau-centred education at year seven Learning Support Action Plan Ministry of Education Explore work experience, shadowing options and pathways into employment for young people who live with significant disability and learning disabilities in particular.
-Disability System Transformation Ministry of Education + Ministry of Social (This action will be informed by an evaluation of the 'Project Search' pilot) Development
+Action: Support young people who live with significant disability to access work experience while still at school.
+(This action involves access to employment services that work alongside the young person with families, schools and employers).

+This ties in with the Youth Employment Action Plan.
+The responsible government agencies are Ministry of Social Development and the Ministry for Education.

+Action: Start career building support including whanau-centred education at year seven

+This ties in with the Learning Support Action Plan.
+The responsible government agency is the Ministry for Education.

+Action: Explore work experience, shadowing options and pathways into employment for young people who live with significant disability and learning disabilities in particular.
+(This action will be informed by an evaluation of the "Project Search" pilot).

-This plan is a living document and new actions will be developed that address this priority alongside Government's broader work programme, guided by the kaupapa and informed by monitoring.
+This ties in with Disability System Transformation.
+The responsible government agencies are Ministry of Social Development and the Ministry for Education.